witheve/docs/src/handbook/records.md

 `[attribute: value]` matches all records with the given attribute filtered on specified value.

 `[attribute1: value1, ... , attributeN: valueN]` is the general case for records.
-This matches all records with all of the given attributes filtered on the given value.
+This matches all records with all of the given attributes filtered on the given values.

 `[attribute1: [attribute2: value]]` nests a record within another record.

 `r = [attribute ...]` equates a record to a variable `r`.

-`r.attribute` attributes of records can be accessed using dot notation.
+`r.attribute` accesses the value of `attribute` on variable `r`.

 ## Examples